 For the majority of games, the game total is usually set in the neighborhood of 190 points.
 The over/under will always take into account the types of teams playing in the particular game.
 Two run-and-gun teams will probably see an O/U north of 200 points.
 Two defensive-minded teams might be closer to 180.

 This is another critical area where last-minute information could have a huge impact on the wager, and could possibly lead to the wager being taken off the board entirely.
 Say, for instance, LeBron James is a last-minute scratch for the Lakers.
 Or Russell Westbrook gets a night of rest.
 That will certainly change the outlook for the amount of points scored in that game, tilting heavily toward the under.

-There are also bets which allow for wagers at halftime of games.
+There is also NBA betting which allow for wagers at halftime of games.
 These halftime wagers come with their own point spread, over-under and moneylines.
 The catch, obviously, is that you are wagering on the second half of the game only.
 Consider it a re-set if the first half has not gone the way you hoped when you made your original bet.
 The difference with the halftime bets is that the moneylines are not exactly user-friendly.
 And the second half is the part of the game where starters can get lifted with almost the entire fourth quarter to play if the game is a blowout at the end of the third.
 Understand how the game you’re betting is trending before committing one way or the other.

 As with any sport, there are also prop bets to be found in basketball.
 Which team will score first?
 Who will hit the first three-pointer?
 What is the over/under on Player X’s total points?
 These bets add a little spice to the game, especially in the playoffs or the All-Star Game.